Basic Policy on Corporate Governance

 - Establishment, amendment and repeal of material by-laws

-- Other items required to be resolved by the Board of Directors in accordance with laws or the Company’s Articles of Incorporation except matters which may be delegated to executive officers as well as items delegated to executive officers but for which deliberation to the Board are deemed necessary
+- Other items required to be resolved by the Board of Directors in accordance with laws or the Company's Articles of Incorporation except matters which may be delegated to the Executive Officers as well as items delegated to the Executive Officers but for which deliberation to the Board are deemed necessary

-Major matters requiring resolution at our general shareholders meeting are the election and dismissal of directors, reversal of reserves, election and dismissal of financial auditors, as well as matters stipulated in the Articles of Incorporation, including introduction, amendment, continuation and repeal of measures for takeover defense.
+Major matters requiring resolution at our General Meetings of the Shareholders are amendment of the Articles of Incorporation, the election and dismissal of directors, election and dismissal of financial auditors, as well as matters stipulated in the Articles of Incorporation, including introduction, amendment, continuation and repeal of measures for takeover defense.

 Criteria for Independence of Independent Directors